How Carly Simon and Mick Jagger Topped the Charts With ‘You’re So Vain’

 Subscribe to KOOL 101.7 on

-Carly Simon cemented her pop-star status with her third album, ‘No Secrets,’ released in Nov.
-1972.
-Ironically, Simon wrapped the record’s biggest hit, ‘You’re So Vain,’ around what ended up becoming one of rock’s most enduring mysteries.
+Carly Simon cemented her pop-star status with her third album, No Secrets, released in November 1972.
+Simon wrapped the record’s biggest hit, “You’re So Vain,” around what ended up becoming one of rock’s most enduring mysteries.

-The first single from ‘No Secrets,’ ‘You’re So Vain’ topped the Billboard charts on Jan.
+The first single from No Secrets, “You’re So Vain” topped the Billboard singles chart on Jan.
 6, 1973, kicking off a three-week stay at No. 1 and beginning decades of speculation about who Simon was referring to in the lyrics.
-Of course, songwriters vent about former lovers in their music all the time, but because Simon was known for writing particularly autobiographical songs — and because she tended to hobnob with the rich and famous — people really wanted to know who had inspired such withering (yet utterly laid-back) scorn.
+Songwriters vent about former lovers in their music all the time, but because Simon was known for writing particularly autobiographical songs — and because she tended to hobnob with the rich and famous — people really wanted to know who had inspired such withering (yet utterly laid-back) scorn.

-“I didn’t take the song as seriously as all that,” Simon later reflected in an interview with Uncut Magazine.
-“It wasn’t vengeance — it wasn’t ‘Anna Karenina.’
+“I didn’t take the song as seriously as all that,” Simon later reflected in an interview with Uncut.
+“It wasn’t vengeance — it wasn’t Anna Karenina.
 It was, ‘From this point of view, you don’t necessarily look as good as you think you look.’
 There’s not an iota of hate in it.
-There may be much more of an iota of feeling hurt or rejected… I was definitely a romantic and my hopes were dashed.
+There may be much more of an iota of feeling hurt or rejected. … I was definitely a romantic and my hopes were dashed.
 That led to the song.”